asesidaa/GC-local-server-rewrite/README.md

 ## Local network

-If your game and server is not on the same computer, import the certificates in `BundledCertificates`  folder. `root.pfx` goes into LocalMachine/My and Trusted root, `cert.pfx` only LocalMachine/My.
+If your game and server is not on the same computer, import the certificates in `BundledCertificates`  folder by running `Import.ps1` as admin (The certificates need to be put next to the script). `root.pfx` goes into LocalMachine/My and Trusted root, `cert.pfx` only LocalMachine/My.
 Then in `server.json`, modify the following section:

 ```
       "Https": {